 The Reefs Resort and Club

-Disclosure: I was hosted by the Bermuda Tourism Authority to uncover the hidden treasures of Bermuda.
-I did not receive any other compensation and as always, these opinions are entirely my own.
+Disclosure: The author was hosted by the Bermuda Tourism Authority to uncover the hidden treasures of Bermuda.
+She did not receive any other compensation and as always, these opinions are entirely her own.